Wrafttex/DRP2-Website/README.md

 # Web Album
-Our Web Album is made to simplify the process of uploading and organizing pictures, in a online Web Album.
-It is made so that only one person can be the administrator, where you will have the options to reorganize or upload new images.
+Our web album is made to simplify the process of uploading and organizing pictures, in an online web album.
+It is made so that only one person can be the administrator, where you will have the options to reorganize and upload new images.
 The end result is an organized album that can be shared and exhibited to an audiance, where all the images isn't exposed to any 3. parties.

 ## Getting Started